Niladri-501/-Plant_Disease_Detection-/README.md

 ## **Conclusion**

-In conclusion, we successfully replicated the model described in the paper "[Paper Title]" and evaluated its performance on the given dataset.
-After experimenting with two different models, we found that [which model performed better and why].
-Future work could explore [areas for improvement, such as hyperparameter tuning, using different augmentation techniques, or trying other models].
+In conclusion, we successfully replicated and implemented the DFN-PSAN model described in the paper and evaluated its performance using the provided plant disease dataset.
+Upon comparing both models, the CNN with the Squeeze-and-Excitation (SE) block outperformed the DFN-PSAN model in terms of validation accuracy and loss.
+Model 2 achieved a higher validation accuracy of 83.00% compared to Model 1's 80.87%, indicating better generalization and performance on unseen data.

+While the DFN-PSAN model leveraged multi-level feature fusion and attention mechanisms, the CNN with SE block demonstrated a more effective integration of feature recalibration and attention, leading to superior results.
+Future work could focus on further optimizing the models by experimenting with different hyperparameter configurations, exploring additional data augmentation techniques, or implementing advanced model architectures such as transformers for image classification tasks.

 ---